 Help stop the spread of invasive plants and animals in our waters!

-Protect the environment and fishing you enjoy by keeping your kit free of invasive plants and animals.
+Invasive species can be small and hard to spot so are easily spread on damp equipment and clothing.
+You can help to protect the environment and activities you enjoy by keeping your kit free of invasive plants and animals:

 Whenever you leave the water, remember to Check Clean Dry

 Check your equipment, boat, and clothing after leaving the water for mud, aquatic animals or plant material.
 Remove anything you find and leave it at the site.